top of page

 Under the guise of “innovation” (Petersen & Hjelmar, 2014, p.
 4) or “decentralisation” (Alonso et al., 2011), NPM aims to reorganise local authority public services and their delivery based on market procedures (Erlingsson et al., 2008).
 The devolution of Swedish municipalities meant they could easily convert public services into both municipally owned and private companies (European Commission, 2014).
 The Local Government Act 1991 gave local authorities greater freedom to decide how services ought to be delivered, with outsourcing being an option (Wollmann, 2004, p.
 649).
 Sweden's municipalities were now subjected to the laws of the market, which increased their pressure to be more competitive.

-The stay-at-home restrictions imposed during the COVID-19 pandemic, beginning in early 2020, whilst exposing Europe’s preexisting, multifaceted socioeconomic and health inequalities (Colomb & Gallent, 2022, p.
-625), also inflicted further economic hardships and uncertainties, especially the prospect of unemployment, on low-wage earners and renters already struggling with wage stagnation to afford the decade-long rent increases in the EU, nearing 20% by late 2022, or to buy affordable housing.
+The stay-at-home restrictions imposed during the COVID-19 pandemic, beginning in early 2020, exposed Europe’s preexisting, multifaceted socioeconomic and health inequalities (Colomb & Gallent, 2022, p.
+625) and inflicted further economic hardships and uncertainties, especially the prospect of unemployment.
+For low-wage earners and renters already struggling with wage stagnation, this worst-case scenario would increase the struggle to afford the decade-long rent increases in the EU, nearing 20% by late 2022, or to buy affordable housing.

 The situation is desperate in Sweden’s urban centres of Stockholm, Gothenburg, and Malmö, with the wait on housing waiting lists lasting years, especially for rental accommodation.
 Since the introduction of deregulation in the 1970s, “the neoliberalising wave has washed away most, but not (yet) all, of the regulatory frameworks put in place in the post-war era” (Christophers, 2013).
 Further criticism is given by Gundström & Molina (2016) who believe housing is now a “privilege.”